 Whether your school or business is deploying five mobile devices or 50,000 mobile devices, LocknCharge can help guide your investment to make sure you’re making the best use of your technology funds.
 Get in touch today!

 From Henry Ford pioneering automotive mass production to Steve Jobs revolutionizing mobile technology, entrepreneurs are famous for disrupting the status quo.
 But they aren’t the only ones who understand that not settling for the standard approach can be the key to problem solving.
-Some educational organizations also transcend the status quo by hiring innovative people, encouraging creative thinking, and continually adapting.
+Some educational organizations also transcend the status quo by integrating technology and education, hiring innovative people, encouraging creative thinking, and continually adapting.
 These three innovative school districts are proof that when educators shake up traditional models of distributing homework, deploying technology, and delivering curriculum, students succeed.

-Using Curriculum to Guide Technology Deployment
+Using Curriculum to Guide Educational Technology Deployment

 When assessing if technology can provide a better model to the practice of assigning traditional homework, they start by asking four questions: